-New data on dwarf galaxies indicates that their dark matter distribution has a core in contrast to the cusped profile expected from collisionless CDM simulations [? ].
-The mean value of the logarithmic inner slope of the mass density profile in seven dwarf galaxies is observed to be $-0.29 \pm 0.07$ [?], much shallower than the expected slope of $\sim -1$ from pure CDM simulations.
-The latest data agree with earlier studies of the dynamics of individual cases, such as Fornax [?], Ursa-Minor [?], and Sculptor [? ], in which a characteristic core density of $\sim 0.1 \pm 0.05 M{\odot} \text{ pc}^{-3} = (7 \pm 4) \times 10^{-24} \text{ g cm}^{-3}$ was inferred.
-Since these dwarf galaxies are dominated by dark matter throughout, it is challenging to explain the inferred cores by the gravitational interaction of the dark matter with the baryons [?].
-Although it is conceivable that strong gas outflows from an early baryondominated nucleus would reduce the central dark matter density [?], Neal: please add the new paper by Oh et al., arXiv: 1011.2777, to the above reference of 'Gov'. the formation of a massive baryonic nucleus would initially compress the CDM [?] and exacerbate the discrepancy that needs to be resolved, as well as overproduce the observed luminosities at higher redshifts [? .
+New data on low mass galaxies indicate that their dark matter distribution has a core [?], in contrast to the cusped profile expected from collisionless CDM simulations [?].
+The mean value of the inner logarithmic slope of the mass density profile in seven dwarf galaxies within the THINGS survey is observed to be $-0.29 \pm 0.07$ [? ], much shallower than the expected slope of $\sim -1$ from pure CDM simulations.
+Moreover, the dynamics of dwarf spheroidal galaxies, such as Fornax [?], Ursa-Minor [? ], and Sculptor [?], whose luminosities and dynamical masses are smaller by 2-3 orders of magnitude than the THINGS galaxies, indicates a characteristic core density of $\sim 0.1 \pm 0.05 M{\odot} \text{ pc}^{-3} = (7 \pm 4) \times 10^{-24} \text{ g cm}^{-3}$ .
+Since these dwarf spheroidals are dominated by dark matter throughout, it is challenging to explain their inferred cores by the gravitational interaction of the dark matter with the baryons [?].
+Although it is conceivable that powerful gas outflows from an early baryon-dominated nucleus would reduce the central dark matter density in luminous galaxies [? ? ], the formation of a massive baryonic nucleus would initially compress the CDM [? and exacerbate the discrepancy that needs to be resolved [?], and also potentially violate the observed low luminosities from dwarf galaxies at higher redshifts [? ? ].
+High-redshift observations of dwarf galaxies must find evidence for the required strong feedback phase, or else an alternative process is at play.
+Some recent simulations that include feedback do not observe the appearance of cores within the lowest luminosity galaxies [?].

-To alleviate early signs of the above discrepancy, Spergel & Steinhardt [? ] adopted the Strongly-Interacting Dark Matter (SIDM) model [? ? ? ] in which the dark matter has a large cross-section for self interaction.
+To alleviate early signs of the above discrepancy, Spergel & Steinhardt [? ] adopted the Strongly-

+Interacting Dark Matter (SIDM) model [? ? ? ] in which the dark matter has a large cross-section for self interaction.
 It was expected that if dark matter scatters in the cores of galaxies, then it might resemble a fluid with a flatter central density profile.
-The SIDM proposal fell out of favor because: (i) gravitational lensing and X-ray data indicate that the cores of clusters of galaxies are dense and ellipsoidal, whereas SIDM would predict they are shallow and spherical [? ? ]; (ii) relaxation of the core ultimately generates an even denser nucleus after many collision times due to the gravothermal catastrophe, familiar from core collapse of globular clusters [?], although this evolution might take more than the Hubble time; (iii) dwarf galaxies would be expected to evaporate when interacting with the higher velocity particles of the host halo; and (iv) theoretical biases suggested that the required cross section was incompatible with popular models of Weakly-Interacting Massive Particles (WIMPs).
+The SIDM proposal fell out of favor because: (i) gravitational lensing and X-ray data indicate that the cores of clusters of galaxies are dense and ellipsoidal, whereas SIDM would predict them to be shallow and spherical [? ? ]; (ii) relaxation of the core ultimately generates an even denser nucleus after many collision times due to the gravothermal catastrophe, familiar from core collapse of globular clusters [?], although this evolution might take more than the Hubble time; (iii) dwarf galaxies would be expected to evaporate when interacting with the higher velocity particles of their host halo; and (iv) theoretical biases suggested that the required cross section was incompatible with popular models of Weakly-Interacting Massive Particles (WIMPs).